michaelhage/2024AOC/README.md

 There is no resource folder for the data files.
-If you do want to use this code, for whatever reason, please create a resources folder and use the following format to name the data folders DayX.data.txt
+If you do want to use this code, for whatever reason, please create a resources folder and use the following format to name the data files given by AOC DayX.data.txt